PhoenixGreen/Decred-Magazine/Revisions/May-2023-Revisions.md

 ## Social Media Campaigns
 Reporting Structure: Post Title – Campaign Type – Start Date – End Date
+* Decred vs Digibyte: Speed race! - 6 month evergreen - May 10 - Nov 6 2023
+* The Future will not be centralised - 12 month evergreen - May 12 2023 - May 11 2024
+* Decrediton Peer to Peer Payments - Send & Receive - 12 month evergreen - May 13 2023 - May 12 2024
 *

 ## Site Admin